-Clubs
+Clubs and Events

-- Clubs must ensure they are affiliated to the WFA and to their county FA and have their insurance documents in place before any return to activity. - All clubs must appoint a COVID-19 officer who will lead on the planning for your return to activity.
-The key duties of the club's COVID-19 Officer are to ensure COVID-19 protocols are followed during sessions in accordance with government, FA & WFA guidelines.
-(See Appendix B for a COVID-19 officer role description) - Your COVID-19 officer must also undertake a risk assessment to reduce any foreseeable risks for your activity at your venue, incorporating other club members if required. - Liaise with your venue on the new procedures that they have in place.
+- Clubs must ensure they are affiliated to the WFA and to their county FA and have their insurance documents in place before any return to activity. - All clubs and events must appoint a COVID-19 officer who will lead on the planning for your return to activity.
+The key duties of the COVID-19 Officer are to ensure COVID-19 protocols are followed during sessions in accordance with government, FA & WFA guidelines.
+(See Appendix B for a COVID-19 officer role description) - The COVID-19 officer must also undertake a risk assessment to reduce any foreseeable risks for activity at the venue, incorporating other club members if required. - Liaise with the venue on the Covid-19 procedures that they have in place.
 You can request confirmation of all relevant risk assessments that have been carried out and request details of any specific risks associated with your club.
-Considerations include: - o Entry and exit from venue - Toileting provision - o Any changes to venue heating & ventilation systems - Access to disabled parking spaces if the venue is considering limiting car parking spaces. - Ensure you have a register for all attendees, including necessary contact information. - Before you return, consult with and provide clear communication with all members of your club about the steps you have taken to make your session(s) safe.
+Considerations include: - o Entry and exit from venue - Toileting provision - o Any changes to venue heating & ventilation systems - Access to disabled parking spaces if the venue is considering limiting car parking spaces. - The Covid Officer shall maintain a register for all attendees, including contact information and appropriate data necessary for attending a club session or event.
+For an event, the participating club Covid officer is responsible for maintain the information for all its attending individuals.
+For an event, the participating club's Covid officer shall send an attendee list to the event Covid officer, also indicating the Covid confirmation data for each individual. - Continuously consult with and provide clear communication with all members of your club about the steps you have taken to make your session(s) safe.
 This will allow them to familiarise themselves with your new procedures before entering the session.
-This could also include your expectations of parents/personal attendants when they arrive at your venue. - Gain written consent from all of your members on their involvement in any activity, either via a written consent form or email trail (Appendix A) before they return to powerchair football activity.
+This could also include your expectations of parents/personal attendants when they arrive at your venue.

+Gain written consent from all club members on their involvement in any activity, either via a written consent form or email trail (Appendix A) before they return to powerchair football activity.
 With increasing infections and uncertainty over new variant viral strains, clubs shall pro-actively and regularly survey their membership to ensure that consent is still valid.
+New consent shall be gained after every change to the WFA procedures.